Human Rights Project

 Laureates from previous years:

-First ALBA-Puffin Award for Human Rights Activism (2011): Laureate Judge Baltasar Garzón
+First ALBA/Puffin Award for Human Rights Activism (2011): Judge Baltasar Garzón

-Second ALBA-Puffin Award for Human Rights Activism (2012): Kate Doyle and Freddy Peccerelli
+Second ALBA/Puffin Award for Human Rights Activism (2012): Kate Doyle and Fredy Peccerelli